JetBrains/intellij-platform-gradle-plugin/examples/ui-test-example/README.md

 ### Fixtures
 Fixtures introduce `Page Object Pattern`.
 There are two basic fixtures:
-- `ComponentFixture` is the most simple representation of real any component with basic methods;
+- `ComponentFixture` is the simplest representation of a real any component with basic methods;
 - `ContainerFixture` extends `ComponentFixture` and allows search other components inside it.

 You can create your own fixtures: